Sarcoidosis: Immunosuppressants

 As the granulomas are caused by collections of immune system cells, particularly T cells, there has been some success using immunosuppressants (like cyclophosphamide, cladribine, chlorambucil, and cyclosporine), immunomodulatory (pentoxifylline and thalidomide), and anti-tumor necrosis factor treatment (such as infliximab, etanercept, golimumab, and adalimumab).

-In a clinical trial cyclosporine added to prednisone treatment failed to demonstrate any significant benefit over prednisone alone in people with pulmonary sarcoidosis, although there was evidence of increased toxicity from the addition of cyclosporine to the steroid treatment including infections, malignancies (cancers), hypertension, and kidney dysfunction.
+In a clinical trial, cyclosporine added to prednisone treatment failed to demonstrate any significant benefit over prednisone alone in people with pulmonary sarcoidosis.
+There was evidence of increased toxicity from the addition of cyclosporine to the steroid treatment, including infections, malignancies (cancers), hypertension, and kidney dysfunction.
 Likewise chlorambucil and cyclophosphamide are seldom used in the treatment of sarcoidosis due to their high degree of toxicity, especially their potential for causing malignancies.
-Infliximab has been used successfully to treat pulmonary sarcoidosis in clinical trials in a number of cases.
+Infliximab has been used successfully to treat pulmonary sarcoidosis in clinical trials in several cases.
 Etanercept, on the other hand, has failed to demonstrate any significant efficacy in people with uveal sarcoidosis in a couple of clinical trials.
-Likewise golimumab has failed to show any benefit in those with pulmonary sarcoidosis.
-One clinical trial of adalimumab found treatment response in about half of subjects, which is similar to that seen with infliximab, but as adalimumab has better tolerability profile it may be preferred over infliximab.
+Likewise, golimumab has failed to show any benefit in those with pulmonary sarcoidosis.
+One clinical trial of adalimumab found treatment response in about half of subjects, which is similar to that seen with infliximab.
+Adalimumab has a better tolerability profile; it may be preferred over infliximab.